Battle of Lookout Mountain: Battle

 The Union pursuit of the skirmishers was halted around 11:30 a.m.
 300 yards southwest the point when Ireland and Cobham encountered Walthall's reserve southwest of the Cravens house.
 The two Confederate regiments repulsed Ireland's first attempt at assaulting their fieldworks.
 A second assault succeeded, enveloping and outnumbering the Confederates 4 to 1.
 Despite Walthall's attempt to rally his men, he could not prevent a disorderly retreat back toward the Cravens house.
 The Union brigades kept up their pursuit past the point and along the bench.

 As Geary's men appeared below the point around noon, Candy's brigade advanced across the lower elevations of the mountain, clearing the enemy from the east bank of Lookout Creek.
 Hooker ordered Woods's and Grose's brigades to begin crossing the foot bridge over the creek.
 Woods moved east at the base of the mountain, Grose moved up the slope.
-These movements isolated part of Walthall's Brigade and the entire 34th Mississippi was forced to surrender, along with 200 men from Moore's picket line.
+These movements isolated part of Walthall's Brigade, and 200 men of the 34th Mississippi were forced to surrender, along with many others from Moore's picket line.